dan-almenar/react-tarot-reading-app/README.md

 Some key features that said app should have were listed for us, and can be reduced to the following list:
 - App needs to get input from the user (name, email, date of birth and gender at the least).
 - Tarot Cards could be defined by ourselves (via a JSON file) or fetched from an external API.
 This app follows the latter approach, thanks to [this free API](https://app.swaggerhub.com/apis/ekswagger/rws-tarot_card_api/1.0.0).
+Not required, yet I added an horoscope feature (based on user's birthday) thanks to [this free API](https://rapidapi.com/sameer.kumar/api/aztro/).
 - Some functionality needs to make users get the feeling there's some actual processing between the data input and the almost instant result from the API fetch.
 So, at the very least, a *setTimeout* function needs take place in order to achieve that goal.
 - Whilst UI/UX are not the top evaluated factor, some creativity in that regard is always welcome.
 Students have absolute freedom on choosing whatever CSS and/or react components frameworks or libraries to achieve said result -or non at all-.
+On that note, I added [Bulma](https://bulma.io) and [Google Material Icons](https://fonts.google.com/icons).

 ## About clonning this repo:
 The App was created with [Vite](https://vitejs.dev/).